infokin/eslint-config-typescript/README.md

 ## Bugs & Issues

-If you're experiencing any issues or encountering any bugs, we would really appreciate it if you could report them on the [corresponding GitHub page](https://github.com/infokin/eslint-config-typescript/issues), so we can take a look and try to resolve them.
-Thank you for your help in making this project better!
+If you encounter any issues or bugs, we would appreciate it if you could report them on the [corresponding GitHub page](https://github.com/infokin/eslint-config-typescript/issues).
+Thank you for your help in improving this project.

 ## Author